Website University of Guelph

 The following skills and experiences will set you apart as an ideal candidate:

-- Industry-recognized information security certifications, such as CISSP, CISM, GIAC, PCIP, or equivalents
+- Industry-recognized information security certifications, e.g. CISSP, CISM, GIAC, PCIP, etc.

 - Previous experience in higher education